AMZ-X/dotfiles/README.md

 # dotfiles

-Personal dotfiles on Arch Linux with dotbot.
+Personal dotfiles on Fedora Linux with dotbot.

 ## Table of Contents
 - [Setup](#system-setup)